kameshpoc/k8s-istio-deployment-architecture/app-deployment/release-01/README.md

-# Kubernetes Deployment with Istio on Minikube
+# Kubernetes Deployment with Istio on Minikube --> Release 1.0

-This repository provides YAML files to set up a Minikube cluster with Istio and deploy multiple applications with specific configurations.
+This folder provides YAML files to set up a Minikube cluster with Istio and deploy multiple applications with specific configurations.
+This is Release 1.0 and you can find more details about it in [Release Notes](RELEASE-NOTES.md)

 ## Prerequisites